hanishkvc/prgs-docs-spreadsheetkvc/README.md

 [DONE] cross check password by reentering same before using for save.
 So that it helps in case user has wrongly typed the password by mistake.

+By default avoid overwriting existing file during saves.

+Added a basic tab completion of file paths support for file load/save operations including password based ones.
+Currently it ignores the basename and loops through all possible basenames for the given dirname.

 ## Vasudhaiva Kutumbakam (the World is One Family)